domenikjones/django-like-system/README.md

-django-like-system
+Django Like System
 ==================

 Django based like system.
-Inspired by django.contrib.comments
+Inspired by django.contrib.comments.